Vapes

 What is it?

 Vapes are electronic devices used to heat a liquid chemical to produce a vapour for inhaling.
 This is commonly called vaping.
-Most often the liquid within the device will contain nicotine, but can also be used to inhale other drugs (such as THC, found in cannabis).
-Some liquids contain no drugs but are still made up of complex chemicals that often can go unapproved by health officials before being retailed.
+Most often the liquid within the device will contain nicotine.
+Some e-liquids don’t contain nicotine or other drugs but are still made up of complex chemicals that can be untested and unsafe.
 These liquids come in a wide variety of flavours and sweeteners.

 VAPING LAWS